 Another way to monitor for a new conversion result is to periodically read the DRDY bit in the configuration register.
 If set, the DRDY bit indicates that a new conversion result is ready for retrieval.
 The host can subsequently issue an RDATA command to retrieve the data.
-The rate at which the host polls the ADS122C04 for new data must be at least as fast as the data rate in continuous conversion mode to prevent the host from missing a conversion result.
+The rate at which the host polls the ADS122U04 for new data must be at least as fast as the data rate in continuous conversion mode to prevent the host from missing a conversion result.

-If a new conversion result becomes ready during an I2C transmission, the transmission is not corrupted.
+If a new conversion result becomes ready during a UART transmission, the transmission is not corrupted.
 The new data are loaded into the output shift register upon the following RDATA command.

-🗵 61 shows the timing diagram for collecting data using the DRDY bit in the configuration register to indicate new data.
+⊠ 63 shows the timing diagram for collecting data in manual data read mode using the DRDY bit in the configuration register to indicate new data.